,

 Harvesting and Storage of Fall Rye

-Fall rye shatters very easily when ripe.
+Fall rye can shatters very easily when ripe.
 For this reason, it should be swathed when the kernel moisture content is 40 to 45 per cent.
-Waiting for the crop to dry down for straight combining results in substantial shattering and a volunteer crop problem.
+Waiting for the crop to dry down for straight combining results in substantial shattering and a volunteer crop problem in following years.
+New, hybrid rye tends to be more uniform in maturity and can be straight combined when tough, about 22 per cent moisture, then dried down to 14 per cent moisture for long term, safe storage.

-Resistance to sprouting is almost nonexistent in our present varieties of rye, and this can result in quality loss problems if wet weather occurs during harvest.
+Resistance to sprouting is a problem in older rye varieties, and this issue can result in quality loss problems if wet weather occurs during harvest.
+Some of the newer varieties, such as AC Remington and AC Rifle, have better sprouting resistance.

 Rye threshes very easily.
 Under dry threshing conditions care must be taken to adjust the concave setting and/or cylinder speed to minimize cracking.
 Care in picking up the swath is also necessary to avoid undue shattering.

 Rye at 14 per cent or lower kernel moisture is considered dry and safe for storage.
+At 13 per cent moisture, loss of condition due to molds or mites is unlikely.
 Normal storage bins used for cereal crops may be used to store fall rye.

 Other Documents in the Series